 Small coral fish and animals

 The coral and anemones bustle with colourful little fish – butterflyfish, chromis, clownfish, angelfish and wrasse.
 Elegant butterflyfish often live in pairs and remain faithful partners.
 Loved by divers of all generations, the photogenic clownfish can be found resting between rippling anemones.

 In the Caribbean, it's also possible to encounter the mysterious seahorse and a number of small and larger crustaceans.

 Life at a cleaning station

 Various fish and shrimp also serve at "cleaning stations".
 Fish, turtles and mammals arrive there.
 Small fish remove parasites from the wounds that the fish suffer in battle and destroy the dead skin.
-Even predators are forgotten for a while, and the little fish are not even afraid to enter a wide open mouth and clean the inside of the gills or the esophagus.
+Even predators are forgotten for a while, and the little fish are not even afraid to enter a wide-open mouth and clean the inside of the gills or the oesophagus.

 Danger among the corals

 Amongst the corals, some poisonous or indeed dangerous animals are to be encountered that are worth looking out for.

 A beautiful fish with a fan of striped spines, is tempting to touch to the uneducated diver.
 However, this can be extremely painful and indeed dangerous.
 Poison in the spines and fins causes sweating, severe pain, nausea, cramps, and sometimes even breathing difficulties.